 We assess our liquidity based on our current expectations regarding sales, operating expenses, capital spending and debt service requirements.
 Based on this assessment, we believe that our cash flow from operating activities, together with existing cash and cash equivalents and availability under our revolving credit facilities, will be sufficient to fund our working capital, capital expenditure and debt service requirements for at least the next twelve months.
-Thereafter, our liquidity will continue to be affected by, among other things, volatility in the global economy and credit markets, the performance of our business, our capital expenditure levels, other uses of our cash including the final amount of payments due in our pending patent license litigation, any purchases of stock under our stock repurchase program, any acquisitions or investments in joint ventures and our ability to either repay debt out of operating cash flow or refinance it at or prior to maturity with the proceeds of debt or equity offerings.
+Our liquidity is affected by, among other things, volatility in the global economy and credit markets, the performance of our business, our capital expenditure levels, other uses of our cash including the final amount of payments due in our pending patent license litigation, any purchases of stock under our stock repurchase program, any acquisitions or investments in joint ventures and our ability to either repay debt out of operating cash flow or refinance it at or prior to maturity with the proceeds of debt or equity offerings.
 There can be no assurance that we will generate the necessary net income or operating cash flows, or be able to borrow sufficient funds, to meet the funding needs of our business beyond the next twelve months due to a variety of factors, including the cyclical nature of the semiconductor industry and other factors discussed in Part II, Item 1A of this Quarterly Report on Form 10-Q.

 Our primary source of cash and the source of funds for our operations are cash flows from operations, current cash and cash equivalents, borrowings under available debt facilities and proceeds from any additional debt or equity financings.
-As of March 31, 2014, we had cash and cash equivalents of \$628.6 million.
-Included in our cash balance as of March 31, 2014, is \$283.4 million held offshore by our foreign subsidiaries.
-If we were to distribute this offshore cash to the U.S. as repatriated earnings of our foreign subsidiaries, we would incur foreign withholding taxes; however, we would not incur a significant amount of U.S. federal income taxes, due to the availability of tax loss carryovers and foreign tax credits.
+As of September 30, 2014, we had cash and cash equivalents of \$485.6 million.
+Included in our cash balance as of September 30, 2014, is \$287.6 million held offshore by our foreign subsidiaries.
+If we were to distribute this offshore cash to the U.S. as dividends from our foreign subsidiaries, we would incur foreign withholding taxes; however, we would not incur a significant amount of U.S. federal income taxes, due to the availability of tax loss carryovers and foreign tax credits.

-We had availability of \$149.6 million under our \$150.0 million first lien senior secured revolving credit facility.
-Our foreign subsidiaries had \$70.0 million available to be drawn under secured revolving credit facilities for general corporate purposes, general working capital purposes and capital expenditures and \$220.0 million available to be borrowed under secured term loan credit facilities for general working capital purposes, capital expenditures and repayment of inter-company debt.
+As of September 30, 2014, we had availability of \$149.6 million under our \$150.0 million first lien senior secured revolving credit facility.
+Our foreign subsidiaries had \$65.0 million available to be drawn under secured revolving credit facilities for general corporate purposes, general working capital purposes and capital expenditures and \$220.0 million available to be borrowed under secured term loan credit facilities for general working capital purposes, capital expenditures and repayment of inter-company debt.

-As of March 31, 2014 we had \$1,652.6 million of debt.
-Our scheduled principal repayments on debt include \$61.4 million due in 2014, \$5.0 million due in 2015, \$70.0 million due in 2016, \$170.0 million due in 2017, \$345.0 million due in 2018 and \$995.0 million due thereafter.
-In April 2014, holders of our 6.0% Convertible Senior Subordinated Notes due April 2014 converted the outstanding principal amount of \$56.4 million into 18.6 million shares of our common stock, and we repaid \$60.0 million of a foreign secured term loan credit facility maturing in July 2017.
-We were in compliance with all of our debt covenants at March 31, 2014, and we expect to remain in compliance with these covenants for at least the next twelve months.
+As of September 30, 2014 we had \$1,536.0 million of debt.
+Our scheduled principal repayments on debt include \$5.0 million due in 2014, \$5.0 million due in 2015, \$70.0 million due in 2016, \$110.0 million due in 2017, \$345.0 million due in 2018 and \$995.0 million due thereafter.
+In April 2014, holders of our 6.0% Convertible senior subordinated notes due April 2014 converted the remaining outstanding principal amount of \$56.4 million into 18.6 million shares of our common stock, and we repaid \$60.0 million of a foreign secured term loan credit facility maturing in July 2017.
+We were in compliance with all of our debt covenants at September 30, 2014, and we expect to remain in compliance with these covenants for at least the next twelve months.